yuzhuolong1993/ae/README.md

 ```
 Then you can either manually execute programs on the switch and the servers, or use the script we provided (Recommended).
 - To use scripts (Recommended)<br>
-  - Configure the parameters in the files based on your environment.<br>
+  - Configure the parameters in the files based on your environment<br>
-    - `config.py`: provide the information of your servers (username, passwd, hostname, dir)<br>
+    - `config.py`: provide the information of your servers (username, passwd, hostname, dir).<br>
     - `switch_code/netlock/controller_init/ports.json`: use the information (actual enabled ports) on your switch.
   - Environment setup<br>
     - Setup the switch<br>